 Martine is trained, qualified, and began her career as an architect before establishing her business as an architectural photographer.

-Martine is a passionate creative.
-During high school she got initiated into Visual Arts and has been using this as a channel of communication ever since, it makes her soul sing.
-Being brought up bilingual and her curiosity for cultures, she is a language and food lover.
+She is a passionate creative.
+During high school she got initiated into Visual Arts, this blossomed her out.
+She has been using this as a channel of communication ever since, it makes her soul sing.
+Being brought up bilingual while seeing Japanese anime dubbed in french, awakened her curiosity for cultures.
+She is a language and food lover.

 Publications: Her work has appeared in numerous publications including: National Geographic, Lonely Planet, Summit Media, The Age, Architects Journal, Pillar, Schuco Partner, Architizer, cube design Ltd, Frowde Architects, Muunlight, Gaia House, Amaravati.
 Her work has been seen from the pages of The Age in Australia, to Architectural and Lifestyle Magazines, in the Philippines, to Architectural Magazines and websites in the United Kingdom.